corrode/corrode.github.io/content/blog/async/index.md

 about as long as PHP takes to start](https://github.com/bdrung/startup-time).
 In other words, the difference is negligible for most applications.

+{% info() %}

+A [clarification on the aforementioned benchmark](https://news.ycombinator.com/item?id=37641640): Upon a closer inspection, the disparity between async Rust and threads is notably smaller than initially mentioned.
+In scenarios with a limited number of threads, traditional threading even outperformed the async approach.
+This underscores the core premise that, in real-world applications, the performance distinctions between the two approaches are often negligible, if not slightly favoring threads.
+Thus, it's crucial not to gravitate towards async Rust driven solely by anticipated performance gains.

+{% end %}

 Thread-based frameworks, like the now-inactive [iron](https://github.com/iron/iron), showcased the capability to effortlessly handle [tens of thousands of requests per